akramsystems/llm-n-class-classifier/docs/README.md

     - _Unit Tests_: We could have added unit tests to the project to ensure the code is working as expected.

+    - can do batch classification instead of single classification this will allow for more requests per second, but is dependent on rate limits of LLM.

+    - Consider openosurce model like Llamba 3.2 440B or Llama 3.2 70B